Children and Youth Religious Education Programs

 Associate Minister of Religious Education

 Because we believe in learning by doing, an most important part of our religious education is participation, with all ages, in the first part of regular worship services.
 Then during Sunday school, young people learn and play with people their own age.
-Feel free to ask Sunday school teachers what they did this week, and if you would like to review any of the curriculum materials we are using, please call Dan Harper.
+Feel free to ask Sunday school teachers what they did this week.
+If you would like to review curriculum materials that are not online, please call Dan Harper.

 Child care (for infants, toddlers, and young children) — Loving and safe care with our professional child care providers.
-Children who are over 3 and toilet-trained may go to Red class (if your 3-year-old is not yet toilet-trained, they may be in the class as long as you are available if toileting is necessary).
+Children who are over 3 and toilet-trained may go to Red class (if your 3-year-old is not yet toilet-trained, they may be in the class as long as you are on call via cell phone if toileting is necessary).
 To meet our child care providers, click here.